IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 j) Submit annually to IEEE-SA Staff an electronic list of persons participating in standards projects during the prior year.

-k) Without exception, the Sponsor shall ensure the submission of an annual financial report(s) for the operation of the Sponsor and all of its standards development committees (e.g., working groups, task groups).
+k) Without exception, the Standards Committee shall ensure the submission of an annual financial report(s) for the operation of the Standards Committee and all of its standards development subgroups (e.g., working groups, task groups).
 Those groups operating without treasury are required to submit an annual declaration thereof via the report (see 5.3.6).

 l) Monitor standards developing committees for signs of dominance by any single interest category, individual, or organization.
-If dominance is suspected, the Sponsor shall promptly notify the IEEE-SA Standards Board and shall immediately address the concern with the standards developing committee leadership.
+If dominance is suspected, the Standards Committee shall promptly notify the IEEE-SA Standards Board and shall immediately address the concern with the standards developing committee leadership.

-m) If a Working Group (WG) was created for technical development work on a standard, ensure that a written set of WG policies and procedures (P & P) is created and approved by the Sponsor.
+m) If a Working Group (WG) was created for technical development work on a standard, ensure that a written set of WG policies and procedures (P & P) is created and approved by the Standards Committee.
 Such P & P shall not be in conflict with the IEEE-SA Standards Board Operations Manual.
-Sponsors should note that IEEE-SA Standards Board maintains a baseline WG P & P, and may occasionally request to review a Sponsor's WG P & P for alignment.
+Standards Committees should note that IEEE-SA Standards Board maintains a baseline WG P & P, and may occasionally request to review a Standards Committee's WG P & P for alignment.

-For projects that are co-sponsored, a primary Sponsor and other co-sponsors shall be indicated on the PAR; project oversight will be performed using the P & P of the primary Sponsor.
+For projects that are jointly developed by IEEE Standards Committees, a primary Standards Committee and other Standards Committees shall be indicated on the PAR; project oversight will be performed using the P & P of the primary Standards Committee.

-After a PAR has been approved, the addition/deletion of a co-sponsor or a change of the primary Sponsor requires the submission of a Modified PAR.
-Any co-sponsor may withdraw from the project at any time without unanimous approval of the project’s sponsors prior to submission of the Modified PAR.
-A change to the primary Sponsor requires the unanimous approval of the project’s sponsors prior to submission of the Modified PAR.
+After a PAR has been approved, the addition/deletion of a Standards Committee or a change of the primary Standards Committee requires the submission of a Modified PAR.
+Any Standards Committee may withdraw from the project at any time without unanimous approval of the project’s other Standards Committee prior to submission of the Modified PAR.
+A change to the primary Standards Committee requires the unanimous approval of the project’s Standards Committees prior to submission of the Modified PAR.

-Unanimous approval of the project’s sponsors is required in order to withdraw a co-sponsored project.
+Unanimous approval of the project’s Standards Committees is required in order to withdraw a joint development project.

-Requests to update a co-sponsored document via an amendment or corrigendum shall be submitted to the primary Sponsor; the primary Sponsor is required to seek concurrence of all co-sponsors in the decision of whether or not to submit a PAR to address a requested update.
+Requests to update a jointly developed document via an amendment or corrigendum shall be submitted to the primary Standards Committee; the primary Standards Committee is required to seek concurrence of all other joint development Standards Committees in the decision of whether or not to submit a PAR to address a requested update.

-In addition to Working Group members, the administrative committee (AdCom) or the executive committee (ExCom) of each co-sponsor shall have access to pre-Sponsor-ballot drafts.
+In addition to Working Group members, the administrative committee (AdCom) or the executive committee (ExCom) of each joint development Standards Committee shall have access to pre-Standards Association-ballot drafts.

-The Sponsor is responsible for ensuring that participants are notified of their obligation to disclose their affiliation(s), which includes employer(s) and any other affiliation(s).
-Each participant's affiliation(s) shall be disclosed during any standards development activity (e.g., during meetings and Sponsor balloting).
+The Standards Committee is responsible for ensuring that participants are notified of their obligation to disclose their affiliation(s), which includes employer(s) and any other affiliation(s).
+Each participant's affiliation(s) shall be disclosed during any standards development activity (e.g., during meetings and Standards Association balloting).

 A participant who fails to disclose all affiliation(s) shall not accrue any participant rights, including rights of or towards voting membership or ballot participation, until such disclosures have been made.
 Failure to disclose affiliation(s), or materially false or misleading disclosure of affiliation, shall result in loss of membership or balloting privileges, and may also result in loss of other participation privileges within the IEEE-SA for such participants and any affiliated entities.

-The Sponsor of the project shall, when notified by the Working Group Chair or when appropriate, review the adequacy of disclosures.
-If the Sponsor deems the disputed affiliation inadequate, then the participant shall be notified that, unless addressed, the Sponsor will submit the disputed affiliation and recommended corrective action(s) to the Secretary of the IEEE-SA Standards Board for review by the IEEE-SA Standards Conduct Committee.
+The Standards Committee of the project shall, when notified by the Working Group Chair or when appropriate, review the adequacy of disclosures.
+If the Standards Committee deems the disputed affiliation inadequate, then the participant shall be notified that, unless addressed, the Standards Committee will submit the disputed affiliation and recommended corrective action(s) to the Secretary of the IEEE-SA Standards Board for review by the IEEE-SA Standards Conduct Committee.

-During Sponsor balloting, if a potentially false or misleading disclosure of affiliation is identified, the Sponsor, Working Group Chair, or ballot designee shall notify the participant in the Sponsor ballot and request that the participant clarify the disputed affiliation.
-If the participant continues to provide potentially false or misleading disclosure, or fails to provide the requested clarification, the Sponsor, Working Group Chair, or ballot designee shall submit the disputed affiliation and corrective action(s) recommended by the Sponsor to the Secretary of the IEEE-SA Standards Board for review by the IEEE-SA Standards Conduct Committee (see subclause 6.6.1 of the IEEE Standards Association Operations Manual for details regarding the IEEE-SA Standards Conduct Committee).
+During Standards Association balloting, if a potentially false or misleading disclosure of affiliation is identified, the Standards Committee, Working Group Chair, or ballot designee shall notify the participant in the Standards Association ballot and request that the participant clarify the disputed affiliation.
+If the participant continues to provide potentially false or misleading disclosure, or fails to provide the requested clarification, the Standards Committee, Working Group Chair, or ballot designee shall submit the disputed affiliation and corrective action(s) recommended by the Standards Committee to the Secretary of the IEEE-SA Standards Board for review by the IEEE-SA Standards Conduct Committee (see subclause 6.6.1 of the IEEE Standards Association Operations Manual for details regarding the IEEE-SA Standards Conduct Committee).

 5.1.3 Statements to external bodies

-Each IEEE Standards Sponsor shall have policies and procedures in place concerning the creation and handling of public statements prior to sending any such statements in any format to any body other than the IEEE Standards Association.
-These procedures should state a means for developing and approving the Sponsor statement and a methodology for presentation of those statements.
+Each Standards Committee shall have policies and procedures in place concerning the creation and handling of public statements prior to sending any such statements in any format to any body other than the IEEE Standards Association.
+These procedures should state a means for developing and approving the Standards Committee statements and a methodology for presentation of those statements.
 These procedures shall also conform both to the IEEE-SA procedures as administered by the IEEE-SA Board of Governors (BOG) and set forth in subclause 6.5 of the IEEE Standards Association Operations Manual and to the rules in Section 15 of the IEEE Policies.

 Each statement shall clearly identify the group creating this statement in its opening paragraph, and shall include in that paragraph, or a footnote thereto, the exact sentence that "this document solely represents the views of name of group and does not necessarily represent a position of either the IEEE or the IEEE Standards Association."
 If the public statement addresses safety, that statement shall be reviewed and approved in writing by IEEE legal counsel prior to issuance.

-If the Sponsor wants to issue an entity position statement on standards that represents the viewpoint of the IEEE Standards Association, the rules in the IEEE Standards Association Operations Manual shall be followed.
-Approval from the IEEE-SA BOG shall be obtained prior to a Sponsor requesting another IEEE entity (as defined in Section 15 of the IEEE Policies) to offer a position statement on a standards matter.
+If the Standards Committee wants to issue an entity position statement on standards that represents the viewpoint of the IEEE Standards Association, the rules in the IEEE Standards Association Operations Manual shall be followed.
+Approval from the IEEE-SA BOG shall be obtained prior to a Standards Committee requesting another IEEE entity (as defined in Section 15 of the IEEE Policies) to offer a position statement on a standards matter.

 5.2 Project authorization

-No formal activity shall take place after six months from the day of the first meeting of the Working Group or PAR Study Group without formal submittal of a PAR to the IEEE-SA Standards Board and assignment of a project number, unless a single extension of six months for that activity is provided by the Sponsor (see 5.1.2).
-The Sponsor shall include a rationale in its meeting minutes when granting the extension.
-A PAR Study Group is a subgroup of the Sponsor or Working Group that is responsible for evaluating whether a standard should be developed and, if so, to complete a PAR form for Sponsor consideration.
+No formal activity shall take place after six months from the day of the first meeting of the Working Group or PAR Study Group without formal submittal of a PAR to the IEEE-SA Standards Board and assignment of a project number, unless a single extension of six months for that activity is provided by the Standards Committee (see 5.1.2).
+The Standards Committee shall include a rationale in its meeting minutes when granting the extension.
+A PAR Study Group is a subgroup of the Standards Committee or Working Group that is responsible for evaluating whether a standard should be developed and, if so, to complete a PAR form for Standards Committee consideration.
 Only the NesCom Administrator has the authority to assign project numbers (see the IEEE-SA Project Numbering Policy (PDF)).

-Any PAR that includes a change in sponsorship shall be submitted to the NesCom Administrator, accompanied by letters of agreement from both the Sponsor ceding sponsorship and the Sponsor accepting sponsorship.
+Any PAR that includes a change of the Standards Committee shall be submitted to the NesCom Administrator, accompanied by letters of agreement from both the Standards Committee ceding responsibility and the Standards Committee accepting responsibility.

 After the PAR has been approved by the IEEE-SA Standards Board, the PAR form becomes an important part of the project file for the standard and is referred to at the time that a standard is submitted for IEEE-SA Standards Board approval.
 It is important for standards-writing committees to examine the approved PAR periodically in order to make certain that its information is current as shown on the form.
 This will minimize delays in obtaining approval of final submittals.